dharaneeshvrd/project-pim/docs/builder-guide.md

 # PIM Builder guide

-A builder is a system integrator(SI) or an ISV who wishes to deploy AI solutions on IBMi/AIX/Linux environment using PIM.
-This guide helps SIs to build PIM image for AI workloads of their choice using base image.
+Builder is someone who wishes to deploy AI solutions on IBMi/AIX/Linux environments using PIM.
+This guide helps to build PIM image for AI workloads of their choice.
 A few Inferencing AI workloads like entity extraction, fraud detection are provided for PIM provisioning as reference [here](../examples/).
 LLM is not mandatory for applications based on machine learning models.

-## PIM base image
+## Base image
-To decouple/ease building of reference AI workloads, base PIM image is built on RHEL bootc image.
+Base PIM image can be built on RHEL/Fedora/CentOS bootc image.
+Officially PIM uses RHEL bootc base image.
 It wraps cloud-init tool to perform initial network/ssh configurations and base config service.
+To decouple/ease building of AI workloads, base image is built separately.
 This base image is constant across different AI workloads/usecases.
 Steps to build PIM image is captured [here](../base-image/README.md).

-**NOTE: Builder needs to have a RHEL/Centos/Fedora based VM/lpar to build PIM base images and custom AI workload images.
-For RHEL base image, user needs to have RHEL machine with subscription activated.
+**NOTE: Builder needs to use a RHEL/Centos/Fedora based VM/lpar to build PIM base images and custom AI workload images.
+For RHEL base image, user needs to use RHEL machine with subscription activated.
 Base image for remaining OSs can be built on either centos or fedora VM**

-## Building PIM based AI workload image
+## AI image
-Any AI workload image/stack that needs to be provisioned on IBM environemnt needs to have [app_structure](app_structure.png)
+AI image holds steps to run the AI application when its deployed on a partition via PIM, you need to pass this AI image only to the PIM deployer utility.
+It usually follows below [application structure](app_structure.png) to get it deployed via PIM.

-- app - application/workload specific buisiness logic and builds the application container image.
+- app - AI application specific buisiness logic and contains build scripts to build the container image of the AI application.
 - entity.container - A systemd service file to pull the AI workload image(entity extraction) from a registry during runtime and runs the AI application(entity extraction) as container.
 Make sure all container related inputs are added in `Container` block.
 - Containerfile - Base image should be a PIM base image.
-Should have instructions to compile the app and provide dependencies for running the application binaries.
-Make sure entity.container file is also made part of the Containerfile.
+Contains copy steps to copy the entity.container and configuration scripts to run them when the system starts.

 Build the PIM based AI workload image using `podman build` command

-A reference to the guide on building AI workload is here [examples](../examples/README.md)
+A reference guide on building AI workload is here [examples](../examples/README.md)